alflennik/use-flow/documentation/tutorial.md

 8. `fetchDoggy` finishes loading the `nextDoggyUrl` and sets it.
 9. React notices that this component - which is invisible and unmounted - is running around and doing stuff.
 This could be bad, because it could really be a memory leak.
 And it triggers the warning at this point.

+This is how the warning occurs.
 And let me just finish off this play-by-play by showing what actually happens to our supposed memory-leak:

 10. `fetchDoggy` completes.
 11. The JavaScript engine, which is run by the browser, runs the garbage collector and detects that no variables or references exist to the old <Doggy /> instance, and it is therefore safe to delete from memory.
-12. There is no memory leak.
-In this case.
+12. The memory for the old instance is deleted, and the memory leak is closed.

 A case that would actually be a memory leak would be something like `setInterval` which would never actually complete.

 React gets a lot of heat for this warning, but it's really just trying to be helpful, although it does end up being a bit overdramatic in most cases.

 Normally, fixing this warning is not very easy to do.
-Technically, the "mistake" we made was not providing a cleanup function to be run when the component unmounts to cancel all pending `fetch` requests.
-But in practical terms, cleaning up `fetchDoggy()` is not easy. `fetch` does not provide any simple way to cancel its requests.
+Technically, the "mistake" we made was not providing a cleanup function to be run when the component unmounts to cancel all pending `fetch` requests (and in-progress image requests).
+But in practical terms, cleaning up `fetchDoggy()` is not easy, requiring digging into lesser-known and situation-specific APIs like fetch's [AbortController.signal](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/signal) and the [img tag supporting cancelation when the src is set to an empty string](https://stackoverflow.com/questions/5278304/how-to-cancel-an-image-from-loading).

+Any time you use a promise in React, any async await, you need to figure out how to cancel it.
+This is a pain to figure out in and of itself, but what really makes it worse is the fact that it's usually not necessary, since the memory leak warning is simply being overly cautious.

-So this is an unsolved problem requiring hacky solutions that paper over the problem or hide the warning but really do not solve it at its root.
+So this is an problem that cannot be solved in a generalizable way.

-Except in useFlow, we can actually solve this, in a way that documents our intent and immediately shuts our component down when it unmounts.
+Except in useFlow, there actually is a general-purpose helper to document, explicitly, our intent to immediately shut down our component when it unmounts.

 This is a feature I think is really cool, because it is such a common problem in async React code, and yet I've never seen an approach that can address it pretty much universally.